Dre Campbell Farm

 1. Cut Off Any Infected Areas

 You’ll want to cut off any infected areas.
-If you see any blistering of the leaves or excessive growth of hairs, that’s a telltale sign of gall mites.
+If you see thickening of leaf margins or excessive hairy, felt-like growths, that’s a telltale sign of gall mites.

 Eliminating infected leaves and branches will minimize the population.
 This method works best on maple trees and on fuchsia.